R&D Project

 Milestone by year 2030

-【Creating a remote mutual aid society in which people with physical and cognitive disabilities can participate in social activities】
+【Creating a remote mutual-aid society in which people with physical and cognitive disabilities can participate in social activities】

 Milestone by year 2025

-【Skill & Experience transfer】
+【Skill & Experience transfer for Human Ability Augmentation】

 R&D theme progress reports